-Series combines religious and secular perspective on headline news and topical issues; Next premiere episode focusing on sexual harassment in the workplace, airs February 7
+Series uniquely combines religious and multi-secular perspective on headline news and topical issues; Next premiere episode focusing on power & sexual harassment in the workplace airs February 7

-UPDATED January 10, 2017 – NEWARK, NJ — NJTV, New Jersey’s public television network, announced new episodes of A Matter of Faith with a Bishop, an Imam and a Rabbi, a monthly series that examines today’s headlining news through the lens of faith, will air this winter/spring.
-The series, hosted by Bishop Mark Beckwith, Imam W. Deen Shareef and Rabbi Matthew Gewirtz will premiere new episodes on NJTV this February, March and April, giving viewers a seat at the table as the hosts vigorously discuss and debate high-profile issues sharing diverse perspectives on local, national and global issues.
+UPDATED February 1, 2018 – NEWARK, NJ — NJTV, New Jersey’s public television network, announced new episodes of its unique multi-faith local series, A Matter of Faith with a Bishop, an Imam and a Rabbi, will air this winter/spring.
+The series, hosted by Bishop Mark Beckwith, Imam W. Deen Shareef and Rabbi Matthew Gewirtz, examines today’s headlining news through the unique lens of three major religions: Christianity, Islam and Judaism.
+New episode will premiere on NJTV this February, March and April, giving viewers a seat at the table as the hosts vigorously discuss and debate high-profile issues sharing diverse perspectives on local, national and global issues.

 A Matter of Faith with A Bishop, An Imam and A Rabbi is produced by Public Media NJ, Inc. John Servidio is Executive is Charge and Mike Kostel is Executive Producer.

-Upcoming episodes will air on March 7 and April 4 at 8pm on NJTV (check local listings).
+Upcoming episodes will air on March 7 and April 4 on NJTV (check local listings).